CONVERSION RATE OPTIMISATION

 - Mobile friendly: We mentioned mobile above but speed is not the only consideration for mobile users.
 Make sure your pages are responsive, images are optimised for mobile, use click to call so mobile users can contact you easier.
 Make sure font sizes are not too small.

-- Home page: You never get a second chance to make a first impression, so make sure your homepage is clear and transparent, offers real worth, highlight benefits to your visitors, show positive reviews, have clear and easy navigation so people can access the information they desire.
+- Home page: You never get a second chance to make a first impression, so make sure your homepage is clear and transparent, offers real worth, highlight benefits to your visitors, show positive reviews, have a clear and easy navigation so people can access the information they desire.

 - Give and receive: Having a blog and/or resources page on your website can be a great way for visitors to make those first all-important micro conversions.
 Offering help, advice, guides, etc in the form of blog posts, white papers, infographics, etc are a great way to break the ice.